-Project participants, or beneficiaries, are regarded as independent of each other where “neither is under the direct or indirect control of the other or under the same direct or indirect control as the other.”
-For details see the Rules for Participation, Article 8.
+Beneficiaries are regarded as independent of each other where “neither is under the direct or indirect control of the other or under the same direct or indirect control as the other.”
+For details see the Rules for Participation, article 8.

-More detailed information about participation and eligibility of partners from third countries can be found at Horizon 2020 – International Cooperation.
+More detailed information about participation and eligibility of organisations from third countries can be found at Horizon 2020 – International Cooperation.

-Specific conditions for participation apply to specific project types such as ERC projects, the SME Instrument or Fast Track to Innovation.
+Specific conditions for participation apply to certain project types such as ERC projects, the SME Instrument or Fast Track to Innovation.

-The work programme may specify additional conditions for individual calls (e.g. concerning the number of participants, type of participants and domicile), which can be seen from the relevant call documents.
+The work programme may specify additional conditions for individual calls (e.g. concerning the number of participants, type of participants and establishment), which can be seen from the relevant call documents.

-Please note that the minimum conditions for participation must continue to be fulfilled when partners drop out of the project during the project period!
+Please note that the minimum conditions for participation must continue to be fulfilled when beneficiaries terminate their participation during the project!

-Beneficiaries not receiving EU funding (art.
-9 GA)
+Beneficiaries not receiving EU funding (article 9 Grant Agreement)